dhis2/grid/README.md

 ## Sample Usage

-To create a grid and add some headers and rows:
+To create a grid and add a few headers and rows:

 ```java
 Grid grid = new ListGrid()